This information will help you get ready for your Barrx ablation procedure at MSK.

 You must have a responsible care partner take you home after your procedure.
 A responsible care partner is someone who can help you get home safely.
 They should be able to contact your care team if they have any concerns.
 Make sure to plan this before the day of your procedure.

 If you don’t have a responsible care partner to take you home, call one of the agencies below.
 They’ll send someone to go home with you.
 There’s a charge for this service, and you’ll need to provide transportation.
 It’s OK to use a taxi or car service, but you still need a responsible care partner with you.

 3 Days Before Your Procedure

-You will receive a telephone call from an endoscopy nurse.
-He or she will review the instructions in this guide with you and ask you questions about your medical history.
-The nurse will also review your medications and tell you which to take the morning of your procedure.
-Use the space below to write them down.
+You will get a call from an endoscopy nurse.
+They will review the instructions in this guide with you and ask you questions about your medical history.
+The nurse will also review your medications and tell you which ones to take the morning of your procedure.

 The Day Before Your Procedure

-A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
-If you are scheduled for your procedure on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+A staff member from the Admitting Office will call you between and on the day before your procedure.
+If your procedure is scheduled on a Monday, you will be called on the Friday before.
+If you don’t receive a call by , please call212-639-5014.

 The Day of Your Procedure